neuralrp/neuralrp/README.md

 Hence, NeuralRP was born.

 It's engineered from the ground up with context window in mind, every decision, every feature.
 No full character card dump every turn.
 No token leakage from SD generation.
-Use of a database backend, compatible with SillyTavern character and world cards, that semantically finds and injects what matters, when it matters.
+Uses a SQLite backend which syncs intelligently with SillyTavern character and world cards, which semantically finds and injects what matters, when it matters, no matter how deep your world is.

 The fact is, there are certain limitations with 7B-12B LLM's that you simply can't get past.
 But this app I built, in my opinion, maximizes what locally runnable LLM's offer for roleplay.